envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: What is the purpose of the `codeql database analyze` command in CodeQL CLI?

-a) Analyzing a CodeQL database, producing results usually in the form of a SARIF file.
+a) Analyzing a CodeQL database and uploading the results to GitHub.

-b) Analyzing a CodeQL database, producing results usually in the form of security advisories.
+b) Analyzing a CodeQL database, producing results usually in the form of a SARIF file.

-c) Analyzing the source code, producing a CodeQL database.
+c) Analyzing a CodeQL database, producing results usually in the form of security advisories.

-d) Analyzing a CodeQL database and uploading the results to GitHub.
+d) Analyzing the source code, producing a CodeQL database.

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** B</span>

 Analyzing a CodeQL database, producing results usually in the form of a SARIF file.